-Fort Wayne's Water Quality in 2011 The results are in and as always, the news is good!
+Fort Wayne's Water Quality in 2012 The results are in and as always, the news is good!

 To ensure that tap water is safe to drink, the United States Environmental Protection Agency (US EPA) prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
-In 2011, as in past years, the tap water provided to customers of Fort Wayne City Utilities met - or was better than - all US EPA and state water quality standards.
+In 2012 as in past years, the tap water provided to customers of Fort Wayne City Utilities met - or was better than - all US EPA and state water quality standards.
 We go over and above the requirements to ensure that your water is safe.

 The chemists and operators at the Three Rivers Water Filtration Plant test for nearly 120 substances in the water before, during and after the water is treated for your use.
-City Utilities also collects water samples from many locations in the community to monitor the quality of water as it travels to your tap.
+City Utilities also collects water samples from many locations in the community to monitor the quality of water as it travels to your home or business.

-This report, which is required annually by the US EPA and Indiana Department of Environmental Management (IDEM), gives you information about the quality of the drinking water City Utilities produced in 2011.
-City Utilities is committed to making this information available - and to supplying you with plenty of top quality water - because we know you rely on us every day.
-We are happy to receive your comments and questions through the "311 - One Call to City Hall" service center.
+This report, which is required annually by the EPA and Indiana Department of Environmental Management (IDEM), provides a snapshot of our water quality in 2012.
+We've included information about where your water comes from, what it contains and how it compares with US EPA and state standards.
+City Utilities is committed to providing you with this information - along with plenty of safe drinking water - because we know you rely on us every day.
+We are happy to receive your comments and questions through the 311 - One Call to City Hall service center or via email at waterquality@cityoffortwayne.org.